 Here are a few groups that bring together graduate students across different departments:

-- Association of Graduate Engaged Scholars (AGES): Supports the community-engaged research and teaching efforts of UW–Madison graduate students from any department.
+- Association of Community-Engaged Scholars (ACES): Supports the community-engaged research and teaching efforts of UW–Madison graduate students from any department.

 - Black Graduate and Professional Student Association (BGPSA): Supports black graduate and professional students through participating in learning and personal development experiences, exploring career and networking opportunities, building a strong social and professional network, and serving the community at large.